takelley1/linux-notes/macos.md

 ### MacOS

-- `COMMAMD-SHIFT-3` = Take screenshot of entire screen
-- `COMMAND-SHIFT-4` = Take screenshot of portion of screen
-- `COMMAND-SHIFT-5` = Take a screenshot or recording using the screenshot app
+- `cat file.txt | pbcopy` = Put file.txt on the clipboard.
 <br><br>
+- `COMMAMD-SHIFT-3` = Take screenshot of entire screen.
+- `COMMAND-SHIFT-4` = Take screenshot of portion of screen.
+- `COMMAND-SHIFT-5` = Take a screenshot or recording using the screenshot app.
+<br><br>
-- `OPTION-COMMAND-ESC` = Open the force-quit menu to force-quit applications
+- `OPTION-COMMAND-ESC` = Open the force-quit menu to force-quit applications.